ShaheenHossain/eagle-12.1/doc/webservices/iap.rst

-There are no requirements when it comes to the server or the communication protocol between the app and our server, but ``iap`` provides a :func:`~eagle.addons.iap.jsonrpc` helper to call a JSON-RPC2_ endpoint on an other Eagle ERP instance and transparently re-raise relevant Eagle ERP exceptions (:class:`~eagle.addons.iap.models.iap.InsufficientCreditError`, :class:`eagle.exceptions.AccessError` and :class:`eagle.exceptions.UserError`).
+There are no requirements when it comes to the server or the communication protocol between the app and our server, but ``iap`` provides a :func:`~eagle.addons.iap.jsonrpc` helper to call a JSON-RPC2_ endpoint on an other Eagle instance and transparently re-raise relevant Eagle exceptions (:class:`~eagle.addons.iap.models.iap.InsufficientCreditError`, :class:`eagle.exceptions.AccessError` and :class:`eagle.exceptions.UserError`).